L0Lmaker/DistributedSemanticAnalysis/README.md

 traditionally require a large number of human operators labelling articles manually in order to produce an answer.
 The system aims to demonstrate improved processing speed and increased fault tolerance by using a distributed approach compared to a synchronous single-node system.
 This design document outlines the design for this Distributed System.

+The project scope involves creating a distributed system capable of semantic analysis on a large dataset of text documents.
+Users can initiate campaigns with specific topics, and the system processes and analyzes each document to extract pre-defined sentiment metrics using GPT models.
+Meanwhile, the system ensures reliability and fault tolerance through a network of distributed nodes that synchronize data using the Paxos consensus algorithm.
+It is designed for scalability, allowing for additional nodes to manage larger workloads effectively.
+The system's technical infrastructure will use a key-value store for data persistence and a RESTful API for operations like creating campaigns and retrieving results.
+The initial scope does not include real-time processing capabilities, comprehensive data security measures, data backup strategies, or adherence to extensive regulatory compliance.

 ## High Level Interface